 The Brodie Center is located on East Campus.
 The facility opened in 1996 as an addition to Memorial Gym that was opened in 1922-23.

-The Brodie Aquatics Center features an intimate 4-lane, 25-yard swimming area.
-The pool is 3.5 feet (shallow) to 8 feet (deep end).
-It includes updated locker room facilities and on-site fitness equipment for member use.
+The Brodie Aquatics Center features a 4-lane, 25-yard swimming area.
+The pool is 3.5 feet deep to 8 feet deep.
+Brodie Aquatics Center includes access to locker room facilities.

-Card Gym is located on West Campus adjacent to the Wilson Recreation Center.
+Card Gym is located on West Campus connected to the Wilson Recreation Center.
 The building opened in 1955 and serves as a practice facility for varsity sports, Sport Clubs, and hosts the annual ACC Fencing Tournament.